mertcanaltin/tailwind-customized/README.md

 - **Autocomplete and Code Suggestions:** Integrate with popular code editors to offer autocomplete and code suggestions for Tailwind CSS classes, making development faster and more efficient.

-_(You can add more features or functionalities here if your plugin includes additional functionality.)_

 ## Installation

 To use Tailwind Customized in your Tailwind CSS project, you need to install it via npm.
 Run the following command: